 In coordination with the Diocese of Madison and Bishop Donald Hying, Saint Dennis is taking measures to do what we can to diminish opportunities for the spread of COVID-19.
 It is important that we keep our trust firmly in the Lord, His promise to remain with us, and our ultimate promise of Eternal Life.
-Currently, the Bishop is dispensing everyone in the Diocese of Madison from the obligation to attend Mass on Sundays and holy days of obligation until further notice.

 During this time, we especially rely on your gifts and generosity to Saint Dennis.
 In lieu of placing your contribution in the offertory basket, please consider using our online giving system.
 It’s easy and convenient.
 You have the option to select one-time gifts or set up recurring gifts.
 For assistance, please contact the Parish Office at 608-246-5124.
 You may also send your donation to the parish office at 413 Dempsey Rd, Madison, WI 53714.

 Remember, no matter the distance or our decision not to gather physically, we are never alone.
 The Lord is always with us and among us.
 And, so long as we are united to Him, we are alive in His Body, the Church.
 In this way, we may create “social distance,” but deepen our corporate closeness in Him.
 With events being cancelled and work hours reduced, we should be communing more frequently in prayer with our God, remaining in mystical communion with Him and the Universal Church, and always remembering our duty to charity.
 We should not close in upon ourselves, but continue to reach out – even if over the phone or electronic means – to check in with one another, to reconnect, and to attend to the needs of our neighbors as we are able.